Sustain the Change: Finance Transformation to Last

 And so the Cycle Begins…

 With that, we have reached the end of the Loughridge Transformations method of Finance Transformation.
-Having identified a new batch of improvements for the next release, you can return to the first step to ensure your subsequent releases are as successful and sustainable as the first one and continue your journey to world-class performance!
+Having identified a new batch of improvements for the next release, you can return to the first step to ensure your subsequent releases are as successful and sustainable as the first and continue your journey to world-class performance!

 Interested in More Finance Transformation?